-The Profile function make it possible to store different profiles / projector setups for different use cases, and quickly recall them when needed.
-This means that there is not necessary to enter a lot of different menus to adjust the projector setup for different user cases.
+The profile function makes it possible to store different profiles / projector setups for different use cases, and quickly recall them when needed.
+This means that it is not necessary to enter a lot of different menus to adjust the projector setup for specific recurring use cases.
+Due to the limited nature of this function and to avoid terminology confusion with more complex macro's, these are not called "macro's", but "profiles".